tomredfern24/Data_Analysis_Portfolio_Project-UK_Rail_Prices/Report/Objective-1-Analysis.md

 END;
 ```

-4. Updated query to include the difference between actual and advertised journey times, which I visualized in Power BI:
+4. Updated query to include the difference between actual and advertised journey times, which I visualised in Power BI:

 ```
 SELECT